“The Martian” – draws on actual NASA Technology

 “If you have a computer at home, you back up the data, right?
 As a species, we need to back up the human race.
 Mars is the nearest planet where this would be possible.
 We are a species of explorers, but also a species who wants to survive.
 The whole reason that dinosaurs are not here today is because they did not have a space program,” Green said.

 Green then shared several slides showing the locations on Mars of the two current functioning rovers (Opportunity and Curiosity), the non-functioning rovers (Sojourner and Spirit) and a list of future robotic explorers that are planned to be sent to the Red Planet.
 He explained the steps that need to take place before there can be a colony on Mars.
-Most critically in this regard – NASA has to solve the problem of getting 40 metric tons of weight to the fourth planet from our Sun.
+Most critically in this regard: NASA has to solve the problem of getting 40 metric tons of weight to the fourth planet from the Sun.
 This will likely require 4 separate shipments.
 That would be enough equipment to allow humans to survive on the surface of the dusty, flash-frozen world.

 When questions were taken from students, the first hard-hitting question was: “How has the lack of government funding impacted your ability to get to Mars?”